Recording reveals new details on controversial DOGE employee

 Democratic lawmakers pressed the White House for information on DOGE staffers earlier this month: “No information has been provided to Congress or the public as to who has been formally hired under DOGE, under what authority or regulations DOGE is operating, or how DOGE is vetting and monitoring its staff and representatives before providing them seemingly unfettered access to classified materials and Americans’ personal information.”

-Gomes, Coristine’s former colleague at Path Network, said he did not believe Coristine should have access to sensitive government information.
+Gomes, Coristine’s former colleague, said he did not believe Coristine should have access to sensitive government information.
 “While I do not know exactly what he has access to, DOGE as a whole has been accessing extremely sensitive information,” he said.

 “The penalty for consorting with the enemy”